piotrek-cieslik/reproducibility-challenge-benchmarking-attribution-methods/experiments/evaluate_all_methods_with_baseline/README.md

-## Experiment 1: Evaluate all attribution methods on all models
+## Experiment: Evaluate all attribution methods on all models with baseline comparisons

-## Experiment 2: Sanity check of the IDSDS protocol, by checking if it always ranks "Dummy" attribution maps lower than the proper attribution methods
+Apart from evaluation of all the attribution methods on all the models, this experiment aims at sanity checking of the IDSDS protocol, by checking if it always ranks "Dummy" attribution maps lower than the proper attribution methods.

 Conda can't find the right version of opencv in order to be compatible with already installed packages, so we need to install it manually.
 Under the conda environment, run: